Measurements at forward rapidity of elliptic flow of charged hadrons and open-heavy-flavor muons in Au$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV: Analysis Methods

 \section{Analysis Methods}

-Au$+$Au collisions at $\sqrt{s_{_{NN}}}=200$~GeV are measured using data collected at RHIC during 2014 and 2016 with a combined integrated luminosity of 14.5 nb$^{-1}$.
-The analysis was performed for charged hadrons and muons over the transverse momentum range $1~<~p_T~<~4$ GeV/$c$ with tracks being required to have multiple hits in the FVTX, MuTr, and MuID as described below.
+The PHENIX collaboration studied Au$+$Au collisions at 200 GeV using data collected at RHIC in 2014 and 2016 with a combined integrated luminosity of $14.5~{\rm nb}^{-1}$.
+The analysis was performed for charged hadrons and muons over the transverse momentum range $1<p_T<4$ GeV/$c$ with tracks being required to have multiple hits in the FVTX, MuTr, and MuID as described below.
+A large fraction of the tracks in the muon spectrometer come from secondary particles produced in the hadronic absorber.
+This contamination is largely suppressed by requiring that tracks in the MuTr match with tracks in the FVTX.
+However, it is common for a single MuTr track to be associated with multiple FVTX tracks due to the large cone projection caused by multiple scatterings in the hadronic absorber.

+True associations between the FVTX and MuTr are determined after a statistical subtraction using MuTr+FVTX combinations from different events, which account for the wrong associations.
+The background-subtraction procedure is described in Sect.
+III.A.
+The tracks are separated into (i) hadron-rich and (ii) muon-rich samples.
+The elliptic flow for each of these samples is determined by measuring the angle between tracks as described in Section III.B.
+Section IV.A describes the analysis procedure.
+Simulation studies are used to extract v2 of charged hadrons and inclusive muons from the hadron- and muon-rich samples.
+The heavy-flavor-decay contribution to the muon sample is then obtained after simulating the light hadron decays into muons.